arcabaffe/tictactoe/README.md

 # TicTacToe

 This is a tic-tac-toe game you can play against the computer.
-I realised it for my HarvardX Professional Certificate in "Computer Science for Artifical Intelligence"
+I realised it for my HarvardX Professional Certificate in "Computer Science for Artifical Intelligence".

 ## Install & Use